Stock Market Volatility and Alternative Strategies

 Amidst such predictions, the markets have been gaining new highs where the S&P 500 was at one of its best since last year.

-The G20 may not provide the platform to ultimately reinstall the previous trade deals but it may encourage discussions on the issue.
+The G20 may not provide the platform to reinstall the previous trade deals ultimately, but it may encourage discussions on the issue.

-China faced a decline in early trade where Shanghai slipped 0.43 percent in June last week.
+China faced a decline in early trade, where Shanghai slipped 0.43 per cent in June last week.

 The 10-year US Treasuries declined 120 basis points since November.